nagypet/spvitamin/README.md

 - JsonSerializer new method added: listFromJson() for easy deserialization of an array
 - NumberConverter
 - ResponseEntityUtils.createFileDownloadResponse() fixed in case of UTF-8 encoded file names
+- New abstraction layer for accessing different file systems: spvitamin-file-storage, spvitamin-file-storage-spring-sftp added
+- PersonName class added for parsing names
+- FieldMapper moved to the core module from the data module
+- RequestQuery class for getting information about the current http request
+- An advanced session registry
+- Small fix in HtmlTag
+- IllegalStateException.class, "Session was invalidated" is mapped to 401 Unauthorized now
+- AuthorizationToken: jsid added
+- If the /authenticate request comes from a browser, the sessionId will be stored in the generated token, and in subsequent calls the token is only valid within the same session
+- TookWithMetrics can now count only if the request was successful

 ### 3.3.3-2-RELEASE not yet released